Note: As long as your site is responsive, your shopping cart will remain optimized for mobile commerce.

 <div class="snipcart-summary"> Number of items: <span class="snipcart-total-items"></span> Total price: <span class="snipcart-total-price"></span> </div>

 Notice that the container element has the snipcart-summary class.
-Add the markup you want within this container, then add snipcart-totals-items and snipcart-total-price to the elements that will contain cart information.
+Add the markup you want within this container, then add snipcart-total-items and snipcart-total-price to the elements that will contain cart information.
 If you need you can have multiple cart summaries on a same page, you could, this way you could show the customer dashboard data in it's own summary and having the cart totals in another element.

 Here is an example of two summaries on a same page.